forefireAPI/forefire/README.md

 <video src="https://github.com/user-attachments/assets/e257fa8c-5880-4b96-a671-5e3af576be48" width="600" autoplay loop muted playsinline></video>

-#### Windows note

-ForeFire targets Unix-like systems (Linux/macOS).
-On Windows, please use Docker Desktop or WSL2 to run the quick-start examples.

 1. Clone the repository

     ``` bash
     # Clone the repository
     git clone https://github.com/forefireAPI/forefire.git
     cd forefire

     ```

 2. Verify Git LFS sample data (required for the quick-start examples)

     ```bash
     bash tools/preflight/verify-lfs.sh

     ```
     If this fails (e.g., `tests/runff/data.nc` is ~1 KB), install Git LFS and reclone the repo, or download the file from the GitHub web UI into `tests/runff/`.